 It can also dramatically reduce the cost of running a business.
 The technology platforms used in today’s flexible workplace can eliminate the need for a physical office.
 Businesses can operate nationally and internationally without the high cost of developing a physical presence in a major business city.

 Most importantly, industry research shows that flexible workplaces typically have a lower rate of staff turnover.
-Employees are also more productive and engaged within the organisation, resulting in huge returns for businesses over time.
+Productive and engaged employees within the organisation, results in huge returns for businesses over time.

 Working in the Cloud

 The advent of cloud computing has been one of the biggest factors in creating a more flexible workplace for businesses around the world.
 It enables people to access and manage information, and communicate with their team members from anywhere there’s an Internet connection.

 Software applications, from basic office tools to highly specialised applications developed because of cloud computing are easy to implement.